Nurses Turn to JAPNA for Cutting Edge Information on Psychiatric Nursing Practice, Education, and Research. . .

 Page 1 of submission: Title Page for the manuscript including title, author (in correct order), mailing address, email contact.

-First Page of the Blinded Manuscript: Title, Abstract and Keywords
+First Page of the Anonymized Manuscript: Title, Abstract and Keywords

 For Original Research Manuscripts, include an abstract using the following headings: (limit 250 words).
 Purpose of the study should be included in Background and sample sizes must be included in Methods.
 Conclusions should contain a statement about the clinical relevance of the research.